juei-dev/adsbmonitor/README.md

 Oct 30, 2021: Rewrote part of the table code & bug fixes.
 Added a feature which allows filter/limit infomation on the alti-bar and aircraft table to the visible on the map only

+Oct 31, 2021: Added feature: support for supplementary / secondary receiver.
+If primary receiver lacks some information, the supplementary receiver data is used if available.
+Also applies to the position.
+Additionally, the stats of the supplementary receiver are displayed.

 ---
 Feel free to use or modify this to your own needs - there's no guarantee that this would be updated over the time ;-)